genilab/genilab.github.io/PROJECTS.md

 ### [Home](README.md) | [Projects](PROJECTS.md) | [Publications](KNOWLEDGE.md#publications) | [Education](KNOWLEDGE.md#education) | [Team](PEOPLE.md) |  [Join Us](JOINING.md)

 ## Projects

-The Generative Intelligence Lab is a group of builders  dedicated to the research-driven development of Generative Intelligence Systems that delivers research contribution, business innovation, and social impact.
+The Generative Intelligence Lab is a group of builders dedicated to the research-driven development of Generative Intelligence Systems.
+We support rapid experimentation with GenAI-powered, multidisciplinary research applications.

-Our goal is to combine cutting-edge methods with proven engineering practices to promote fast-prototypes while building practical application.
+We are actively looking for new [Project Ideas](JOINING.md#project-ideas) from Research Collaborators and Industry Partners!
+Please, reach out to Dr. Koch if you are willing to collaborate in any project.

 ![GenI-Lab Activities](./images/genilab-activities.png)